bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Implementation and R Software Package

-The {\tt bayesNMF} R software package implements an automated convergence detection algorithm and reports convergence metrics in a log file and with trace plots (Figure \ref{fig:capabilities}A).
-This makes the software simple to use, reduces subjectivity of sampler stopping, and ensures all models reach a similar degree of convergence so results can be compared fairly.
-Full details of model specifications, Gibbs updates, and hyperparameters are available in Appendix~\ref{supp_sec:appendix_a}.
-Details of convergence, inference, and reference assignment are in Appendix~\ref{supp_sec:appendix_b}.
+The {\tt bayesNMF} R software package is available for download on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}.
+Details of model specifications, Gibbs updates, and hyperparameters are available in Appendix A. Details of automated convergence detection and diagnostics, inference, and reference assignment are in Appendix B.